Marketing Automation and How it Can Boost Your Business

 Marketing automation is a platform that enables the automation of marketing tasks across different online channels.
 Businesses can use it to target users at strategic points throughout their customer journey, sending them automated messages via email, live chat or other modes of communication.

 While this marketing tool can be implemented across many different channels and campaigns, from social media marketing to landing pages, it’s especially common in email marketing.
 For example, you can send an automated email to a customer that has just purchased tickets to an event of yours, or follow up with them after the event to ask for feedback.
 Likewise, you can send automated email drip campaigns to engage new subscribers and drive sales.

-Marketing automation software can be used to make processes within your business run more efficiently, as it reduces the amount of time spent on repetitive tasks.
+Marketing automation software, such as a CRM, can be used to make processes within your business run more efficiently, as it reduces the amount of time spent on repetitive tasks.
 It also lets you provide customers with content that is more personalized and specific to their needs.
 In turn, this can help you nurture leads, convert website visitors into customers and maintain positive relationships with existing customers.

 Main uses for marketing automation

 Whether you own an online store or a fashion blog, your business can benefit from this technique.
-While the offering varies across platforms, the following marketing automation features are all part of Wix’s marketing tools:
+While the offering varies across platforms, the following marketing automation features are all part of Wix marketing tools:

 Online stores: Automatically email your customers after they’ve made a purchase, with anything from a receipt, to a thank you note and more.
 Additionally, if a site visitor has added an item to their cart, but not proceeded to purchase it, you can send them a friendly reminder.
 By customizing the design of your email and nailing the copy to fit your brand identity, you can build a positive relationship with the customer, without being too forceful.